JMacoustic/MoonCornell/README.md

 ## How to play

 1. Keyboard controls.
-You can press multiple buttons together.
-Some will work, some won't.
-Test it out!
-    - key 1: start moving. sorry but you cannot change direction
+    - key 1: Return to initial view point
-    - key 2: stop moving.
-    - key 3: raise head.
-    - key 4: attack!! you cannot attack if the head is not raised yet.
-    - key 5: lower head.

 2. Mouse controls.
     - Grab-and-Drag: change the view by trackball viewer.
 It should be intuitive.